sav-che/TL-2/Authors/Thoms, Hermann (Friedrich Maria) {std. H. Thoms}.md

 ### Author

-Thorns, Hermann \[Friedrich Maria\] (1859-1931), German (Mecklenburg) pharmacist and botanist; trained at pharmacies at Woldegk, Giessen and Koblenz; state pharmaceutical examination Jena 1884; Dr. phil.
+Thoms, Hermann \[Friedrich Maria\] (1859-1931), German (Mecklenburg) pharmacist and botanist; trained at pharmacies at Woldegk, Giessen and Koblenz; state pharmaceutical examination Jena 1884; Dr. phil.
 Erlangen 1886; pharmacist at Jena 1887-1889; in charge of a chemical factory in Berlin 1889-1893; editor of the Apotheker-Zeitung 1893; habil.
 Berlin for pharmaceutical chemistry 1895, professor's title 1896; director of the Institute of Pharmaceutical Chemistry of Berlin University 1902-1929; ordinary professor of pharmaceutical chemistry 1920, visited the United States and Japan 1923; Dr. med. h.c.
 Würzburg 1929; founder of the Deutsche Pharmazeutische Gesellschaft; botanically active as phytochemist.
-**Abbreviated name**: *H. Thorns*
+**Abbreviated name**: *H. Thoms*

 #### Herbarium and types